geoffeg/WebMorseRunner/README.md

 ## Version
+* **0.06-beta** (2025-2-27) - **Carnival Edition**
+   * Internal restructuring of the code to allow different contests in future versions
+   * Tom (DF7TV) provided an list of Japanese calles based on JJ1WTL's data base.
+(File JA-All_JJ1QTL)
+   * A List of German Calls based of DL6ER's DB is provided (File DL-All_DOK.txt)
+   * Mobile usage: if you keep CTRL or Meta pressed you can use the number keys as replacement for the Function Keys.
+   (some mobile platforms do not support function keys).
+If you have a keyboard with numeric keypad, you can use these key as well.
 * **0.05-beta** (2024-12-27) - **お正月 / New Year 2024 Edition**
    * Added support for Band Conditions QRN, QRM, QSB, Flutter and LID's.
    * New Keyboard shortcut: The **shift** key is now supported.